Clinical Pharmacology Analytical Core

 - Tissue pharmacokinetic data provide evidence of drug exposure at the site of tumor (or disease site).
 In addition, this information guides the PI on exposure of drug in major organs, e.g. liver, heart, brain, kidney.

 - Currently, CPAC has developed 19 methods applying Dried Blood Spot (DBS) technology.
 DBS technology has allowed the use of less sample, subjects are more amenable to DBS sampling, and DBS samples are much easier for storage.
-Good examples of this include Kenyan studies as well as very sick pediatric leukemia patients where sample volume is limited.
+Good examples of this include Kenyan studies and pediatric leukemia patients where sample volume is limited.